acetic acid

 Origins

-Produced by bacteria during mashing and sweet wort separation, or during sugar syrup production or storage.
-Occasionally formed as a result of bacterial spoilage of packaged beer.
+Butyric acid is produced by bacteria during mashing and sweet wort separation, or during sugar syrup production or storage.
+It is occasionally formed as a result of bacterial spoilage of packaged beer by strictly anerobic bacteria such s Pectinatus and Megasphaera . .

 Confusions